elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-6-5-troubleshoot-vcenter-server-and-esxi-host-management.md

 >     >
 >     >             ### Utilize Direct Console User Interface (DCUI) and ESXi Shell to troubleshoot, configure, and monitor an environment
 >     >
->     >             This was covered in &#8220;<a href="http://virtuallyhyper.com/2013/01/vcap5-dca-objective-6-3-troubleshoot-network-performance-and-connectivity/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/vcap5-dca-objective-6-3-troubleshoot-network-performance-and-connectivity/']);">VCAP5-DCA Objective 6.3</a>&#8221;
+>     >             This was covered in "<a href="http://virtuallyhyper.com/2013/01/vcap5-dca-objective-6-3-troubleshoot-network-performance-and-connectivity/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/vcap5-dca-objective-6-3-troubleshoot-network-performance-and-connectivity/']);">VCAP5-DCA Objective 6.3</a>"
 >     >